Student/Teacher Ratio: 20 to 1 with an Educational Assistant

 The goal of Zion Lutheran School is to help students develop a relationship with Jesus Christ as Lord and Savior.
-At the elementary and middle grades, we realize positive socialization, Christian empathy for one another, and classroom relationships support much of a student’s school success.
+At the elementary grades, we realize positive socialization, Christian empathy for one another and classroom relationships support much of a student’s school success.
 In order to prepare students for a rewarding Christian relationship, teachers implement self-help strategies that provide structure, teach organizational skills, and encourage successful performance.

 Language Arts & Reading: Children experience a whole language/literature-based reading/language arts curriculum.
 A variety of books, grammar, creative writing, handwriting, spelling, silent reading, literature, and paragraph writing are emphasized.
 Learning centers are available in the classroom to reinforce concepts in all subject areas.